 Come enjoy peace and nature on our trails.
-Audubon Greenwich manages seven nature sanctuaries all of which are open to the public.
+Audubon Center in Greenwich manages seven nature sanctuaries all of which are open to the public.
 Visitors are welcome to visit 365 days a year from sunrise to sunset.
 To help us preserve these natural places, we ask that visitors please observe our rules below.

 There is an admission fee for the trails and center at our Main Sanctuary: $6 adults, $3 youth/seniors, FREE for National Audubon Society members.